-- The ABS Department has applied for course verification; acceptance should occur prior to fall 2018 semester.
-The ABS department does not programmatically offer supervision.
+- The ABS online program has applied for course verification; acceptance should occur prior to fall 2019 semester.
+The ABS online program does not programmatically offer supervision.

 - You may visit the BACB website at http://bacb.com/ for eligibility and exam information.

-Is the ABS program accredited through the Behavior Analysis Accreditation Board (BAAB)?
+Is the ABS online program accredited through the Behavior Analysis Accreditation Board (BACB)?

-- Yes, the master’s and doctoral programs are currently accredited by the BAAB through 2019.
+- Yes, the master’s and doctoral programs are currently accredited by the BACB through 2019.

 My question didn't appear in this list.

-- Contact the department at email@example.com with your question.
+- Contact Liz Barton, Academic Success Coach at firstname.lastname@example.org with your question.